MerijnvanEijk/venus-os_dbus-mqtt-grid/README.md

 Mr.Manuel wrote this script for himself.
 He's not responsible, if you damage something using this script.
-I've modified the script with a mode to work directly with [DSMR-reader](https://github.com/dsmrreader/dsmr-reader) Its not entirely perfect as some conversion are missing from Mr.Manuel's original script.
+I've modified the script with a mode to work directly with [DSMR-reader](https://github.com/dsmrreader/dsmr-reader) Its not entirely perfect as some additions can still be made.
+I'm also not responsible for any damage or issues with this script.

 ## Supporting/Sponsoring this project